 Qualified Graduate Programs

-The ABS does not recognize on-line programs, private companies,training schools or other groups that certify "animal behaviorists" or "pet behavior counselors" or other similiar titles.
+The ABS does not recognize on-line programs, private companies, training schools or other groups that certify “animal behaviorists” or “pet behavior counselors” or other similar titles.
 These groups are for the most part, certifying individuals from their own training programs.
-This process is not as rigorous or equivalent to completing a graduate degree at an accredicated college or university.
+This process is not as rigorous or equivalent to completing a graduate degree at an accredited college or university.
 On-line degree programs do not yet have consistent rigorous standards, and their quality is of concern to many professional entities, including the federal government.
 A degree from an on-line program does not qualify an individual for certification by the ABS.